adobe-apiplatform/user-sync.py/test_framework/README.md

 In test mode, user-sync tool requests are fulfilled using the data recorded during the live run, and the resulting output is compared against the output generated in the live run.
 The test is considered a success if the output matches the output from the live run.

-When comparing recorded run output against live mode output, the content must be identical except where there are timestamps and the --bypass-authentication-mode argument on the user-sync arguments line.
+When comparing recorded run output against live mode output, the content must be identical except where there are timestamps.

 TODO: the user-sync path in the arguments line may be different except for the executable name, need to add support for matching lines with paths that may be different when run on another environment where the framework might be placed in a different path.